Web3bazaar/testnet-contracts/README.md

 | executorTokenType[]      | "1" for native token, "2" for ERC-20, "3" for ERC-721 or "4" for ERC-1155|

 >Note: Once this method is called, the smart contract will return a unique `tradeId` value that will be used by the methods below in order to limit the operations to the designtaed parties and assets.

+## executeTrade

+### 5 - Create a trade in the Bazaar

+Go to the [Bazaar smart contract](https://mumbai.polygonscan.com/address/0x3ca48686212af897019a8e89140e64e8f2cc2f30) and on the `write` tab execute the following methods to complete a full P2P trade